 Author’s note: for examples of routine language practice and its application on Extempore, scroll down to the “examples” heading.
 I’ll be the first to tell you that I can be long-winded on the background of some topics, but, in writing this, I wanted to thoroughly lay the framework for the remaining content so as to avoid confusion.
 So, whether or not you read the intro, I hope you enjoy and can learn something from this.

 Also, some of you may recall this topic coming up in our 2021 Summer PD Extravaganza.
-To view the webinar in its entirety, click here.
+You can view the webinar in its entirety below.

 On an average day in my language classroom, my students know what to expect.
 They greet me at the door for an ‘entry ticket’ (answering a question, reading some characters from a whiteboard, reciting the password, etc.), after which they’ll enter the classroom with a warm-up either printed out on their desk or projected in the front of the room.
 At the start of class, I greet them: 大家好！dàjiāhǎo!
 Hello everyone!
 They respond appropriately.
 Then, we say the date together.
 We review the warm-up and, if necessary, review the homework too.
 We continue with interactive presentations, and then we have story time.
 And the class goes on…